Lukiloke/password_manager/README.md

-For This Repo you need cryptography package that can be installed using the following commande in a temrinal:
+For This Repo you need cryptography package that can be installed using the following commande in a terminal:
 `pip install cryptography`